JoelJJoseph/Appathon/README.md

 3. Spacing Adjust : Using this, the user can adjust the spacings between different letters and words on the website.
 They can adjust the words and letter spacings to make the content easier to read by easily differentiating between diffrent words and letters through spaces.
 4. Line Height Adjust : This can be used to adjust the spacing between different lines of text on the webpage.
 The user can customize line height according to their likings.
 5. Listen and Visualize Word : This feature allows the user to listen to difficult words aloud and also displays a picture for those words in order to make learning easier through listening and visualization.
+Our project provides informational content on Dyslexia.
+Our website gives resources, training sites, and information regarding this disorder.
+Our goal is to provide families with the resources to create a successful path for people with Dyslexia, it encourages people to look at this disorder as a superpower and not a disease.

 ## Technologies Used